 Upon reading the above sentence, you may have asked yourself: "What is he talking about here?
 Of course, hypnotic work has a great value.
 Why would it be ever difficult for me to perceive its value?"

 Believe it or not, I suffered terribly, for many years, from not being able to perceive the value of my hypnotic work, in spite of being very successful at it.

 Sounds strange, doesn't it?

-I pondered that question, and to my great horror, I could not produce a satisfactory answer.
+As I kept on pondering this question - to my great horror - I could not produce a satisfactory answer.

 You see ...
 When a car mechanic works on a car, he knows exactly what he's doing.
-Unfortunately, this kind of knowing is not available for those who practice hypnotic work.
+Unfortunately, this kind of knowing is not available for those who practice hypnotherapy.